fachwerk-dev/create-fachwerk/slides2/slides.md

 title: Custom layouts
 ---

-## Add custom layouts
+## Add custom classes

-Adding many specific classes to slides is sometimes hard to memorize.
-To overcome this, add custom CSS classes to `slides.css` with Tailwind `@apply` directive and re-use them later.
+Adding numerous classes to each slide can be repetitive.
+To overcome this, add custom CSS classes to `index.html` and re-use them in any slide.

 Here is a custom `.center` class that centers elements on the slide: